shahabsherveh/DE1-Spark-Fork/README.md

 ---

 ## Prerequisites
-Before using this repository, ensure you have the following:
+Before using this repository, you should have:
 - Basic knowledge of Apache Spark and distributed computing.
 - Access to a Spark cluster (deployed for the course).
 - A Spark driver VM configured for submitting applications.